American Indian languages

 sometimes they did fight with their neighbors the Chilcotin.

-What kinds of stories do the Carrier Indians tell?
+What kinds of stories do the Carrier people tell?

 There are lots of traditional Carrier legends and fairy tales.
 Storytelling is very important to the

-Carrier Indian culture.
+Carrier Native American culture.
 Here is one Carrier legend about

 a magical hero.